pozitr0n/1C-Project-Automation-of-the-Company/readme.md

 * data-changing
 * good and quick searching through database
-Not realize in this version:

 * functional options

+### p.s.
 #### Features configuration "1C: Enterprise 8.3":
-*universal means of printed forms of documents with the ability to send a document via e-mail;
+* universal means of printed forms of documents with the ability to send a document via e-mail;
 * versatile batch processing manuals and documents;
 * connection of external treatments and restricting access to their use;
 * connection of additional forms printed documents;